jesnor/RustNatvis/README.md

         F(i32, i32, bool, String, f32),
     }

-that was previously shown like this in the variable debug window:
+that was previously shown like this in the variables debug window (note that you could still expand them to show members):

     a: A
     b: B